Vibz28/markdown2pdf_resume_builder/README.md

 4. Commit your changes: `git commit -am 'Add feature'`
 5. Push to the branch: `git push origin feature-name`
 6. Submit a pull request

-## Sample Resume

-Check out `resume_vibhor_janey_updated_aug_2025.md` for a complete example of how to structure your resume markdown file.
-This sample demonstrates:

-- Professional formatting for work experience
-- Skills categorization
-- Education and project sections
-- Proper use of bold text for keywords
-- Interactive contact information

 ## Troubleshooting